Teens Sharing Drugs Can Be Convicted As "Drug Dealers"

-Though marijuana and alcohol remain the dominant drugs used by teens, prescription drugs, which are far more powerful and addictive, are gaining popularity (See “Teen Prescription Med Abuse Skyrockets”).
-According to The Foundation for a Drug-free World, 90 percent of prescription drug addicts reported that they started using prescription drugs in middle school or high school.
-This is supported by a National Institute on Drug Abuse report which notes 25 percent of prescription drugs abusers started using prescription drugs before they were 13-years-old.
+Though marijuana and alcohol remain the dominant drugs teens use, prescription drugs, which are far more powerful and addictive, are gaining popularity (See “Teen Prescription Med Abuse Skyrockets”).
+According to The Foundation for a Drug-free World, 90 percent of prescription drug addicts reported using prescription drugs in middle school or high school.
+This is supported by a National Institute on Drug Abuse report, which notes 25 percent of prescription drug abusers started using prescription drugs before they were 13 years old.

 How Can Teens Afford to Buy Drugs?